SuperOfficeDocs/superoffice-docs/docs/onsite/dbsetup-exe.md

 ## Rebuild SAINT counters and statuses (8.1+)

 Perform a total rebuild of the SAINT counters, and subsequently the SAINT status flags.
-Depending on the number of contacts, project, appointments, sales and Intent list entries, this can be a fairly lenghty process.
+Depending on the number of contacts, project, appointments, sales, and Intent list entries, this can be a fairly lenghty process.

 This task may also be automated by using the Travel gateway service.